The Best Logos of the 1980s

 Guess Logo

-Guess, a prominent clothing brand from the United States is acclaimed for its extensive range of clothes, watches, jewelry, and footwear and its iconic inverted triangle logo.
-The Marciano brothers were inspired to create the Guess emblem during their usual trips when they drove past a billboard of McDonald’s, which played a key role in the birth of the logo.
-This billboard carried a catchy phrase, “Guess what’s in our new Big Mac?”.
-Inspired by this everyday sight, they christened their company “Guess,” this influence seeped into creating the brand’s logo.
+Guess, a famous clothing brand from the United States, is known for its wide range of clothing, watches, jewelry, and shoes and its iconic inverted triangle logo.
+The Marciano brothers were inspired to create the Guess logo by an ordinary commute when they passed a McDonald’s billboard, which played a key role in the birth of the logo.
+This billboard featured the catchy phrase, “Guess what’s in our new Big Mac?”.
+Inspired by this commonplace phrase, they named their company “Guess,” this influence was reflected in creating the brand’s logo.

-The Guess logo stands as a brilliant exemplification of how daily life can serve as a wellspring of creative inspiration.
+The Guess logo is a prime example of how everyday life can be a source of creative inspiration.
 The inverted triangle encapsulates the brand’s name in a simple yet impactful manner.
-It’s an emblem that effortlessly merges simplicity with distinction, creating an instant recognition factor.

 HBO